By Llauren Hope. Last Updated 19th February 2021. Welcome to our guide on tripped on pavement claims.

-If you sustained an injury after you tripped on a pavement, then you could be entitled to pavement accident compensation.
+If you sustained an injury after you tripped on the pavement, then you could be entitled to pavement accident compensation.

 Any public bodies, company owner’s or land owner’s that allow or invite the public on to their land have a duty of care to make sure that any used and accessible areas such as pavements are fit for purpose and safe.
 If they fail to uphold their duty of care and someone becomes injured as a result, then they may well be found liable for damages.